JorjaFox/website/content/posts/library/recaps/er/fear-of-flying.md

 **Jeanie:** Do you believe in reincarnation?\
 **Waitress:** Sure, next life I'm coming back as Cindy Crawford.\
 **Jeanie:** Can you do us a favor?
-We have a patient who wants to be cryogenically preserved **Maggie:** We've gotta freeze a dead guy.
+We have a patient who wants to be cryogenically preserved.\
+**Maggie:** We've gotta freeze a dead guy.

 ---